zxcalc/zxlive/doc/tikz_export.md

 The exported file will contain TikZ code that represents your entire proof as a series of diagrams with rewrite steps labeled between them.

+To export a single diagram:

+1. Open the diagram in ZXLive
+2. Go to **File > Save as**
+3. Choose "TikZ (*.tikz)" as the file type
+4. Save the file

 ## Setting up LaTeX

 To use the exported TikZ diagrams in your LaTeX documents, you need to set up your preamble with the required packages and style definitions.